About the Census Project

 Terri Ann Lowenthal, consultant

-Prior to establishing a consulting practice, Ms. Lowenthal served from 1981 – 1995 as a congressional staff aide in both the U.S. House of Representatives and Senate.
+Prior to establishing a consulting practice, Ms. Lowenthal was a congressional staff aide in both the U.S. House of Representatives and U.S. Senate from 1981-1995.
 She served for eight years as staff director of the House Subcommittee on Census and Population (later renamed the Subcommittee on Census, Statistics, and Postal Personnel), where she guided the panel’s oversight of the 1990 census and the 2000 census planning process.
 She also was chief of staff to Representative Tom Sawyer (D-OH), an aide to Senator Lowell P. Weicker, Jr. (R-CT), and held staff positions on several House Post Office and Civil Service subcommittees and the House Committee on Education and Labor.

 Ms. Lowenthal earned her Bachelor of Arts degree from Cornell University and her Juris Doctorate from Georgetown University Law Center.
-Her professional affiliations have included the American Statistical Association, Association of Public Data Users, and the President’s Council of Cornell Women.
-She currently is a member of the Cornell University Council.
-Ms. Lowenthal also served as a Commissioner on the Martin Luther King, Jr. Federal Holiday Commission and was a John C. Stennis Center for Public Service Congressional Staff Fellow in the 103rd Congress (Inaugural Class), later helping to establish the Center’s Emerging Congressional Staff Leadership Program.
-She also was a member of New York City’s 1990 Census Complete Count Committee (appointed by Mayor Edward Koch).
+Her professional and volunteer leadership affiliations have included the American Statistical Association, Association of Public Data Users, President’s Council of Cornell Women, Cornell University Council, and Jewish Historical Society of Fairfield County.
+Ms. Lowenthal served as a Commissioner on the Martin Luther King, Jr. Federal Holiday Commission and was a John C. Stennis Center for Public Service Congressional Staff Fellow in the 103rd Congress (Inaugural Class), later helping to establish the Center’s Emerging Congressional Staff Leadership Program.
+She also has enjoyed her 40-year career as a figure skating coach.
+A native of Stamford, CT, Ms. Lowenthal currently lives and works in Ithaca, NY.